Updated February 1, 2023

 Restaurants

 These are highlights of places I’ve eaten and recommend.
-I couldn’t get into Frenchie or Septime, but I definitely want to hit FTG for a quick lunch one afternoon.
+I couldn’t get into Frenchie or Septime, but I definitely hit up FTG for a quick lunch one afternoon.
+If you want the feeling of Frenchie without the impossible reservation, get in line for their wine bar at 6pm.

 Aux Bons Crus (11th)